Last updated on September 11th, 2019 at 08:16 am

 If you want your Florida stone crabs right off the dock as fresh as you can find them, then you need to go to a funky small town where the highway ends and the wilderness begins — Everglades City.

-Everglades City is where Joe’s Stone Crabs on Miami Beach gets its stone crabs.
-Joe’s doesn’t take reservations and is famous for its long wait.
-True, you might spot a visiting celebity at Joe’s.
+Everglades City is where places like Joe’s Stone Crabs on Miami Beach get their stone crabs.
+At Joe’s Stone Crabs, you might spot a visiting celebrity.
 At the Everglades City restaurants, on the other hand, you might spot a visiting manatee in the river your table overlooks.

 In Everglades City, several restaurants specialize in stone crabs in casual water-front restaurants.

-Triad serves a great variety of fresh seafood, and we can also recommend the fried-conch sandwich ($13.95.)
+Triad serves a great variety of fresh seafood, and we can also recommend the fried-conch sandwich.
 It comes with fresh herb-seasoned fries and coleslaw.
 The sweet potato fries were great, too.
-Stone crab dinners are $23.95 for medium crabs, $29.95 for large and $39.95 for jumbo, but prices fluctuate.
-These dinners come with two side dishes.
-Triad offers an all-you-can-eat option for $42.95.

 Both Everglades City restaurants sell cooked stone crabs for take-out also.